daiplusplus/AspNetDependencyInjection/GETTING_STARTED.md

 				.ConfigureServices( ConfigureServices )
 				//.AddMvcDependencyResolver() // Uncomment this out if you're using ASP.NET MVC.
 				//.AddWebApiDependencyResolver() // Uncomment this out if you're using ASP.NET Web API.
+				//.AddScopedSignalRDependencyResolver() // Uncomment this out if you're using ASP.NET SignalR (and want to use services scoped to request or operation lifetime).
+NOTE: You cannot have both `AddScopedSignalRDependencyResolver` and `AddUnscopedSignalRDependencyResolver` at the same time.
+You must also configure SignalR below.
-				//.AddSignalRDependencyResolver() // Uncomment this out if you're using ASP.NET SignalR.
+				//.AddUnscopedSignalRDependencyResolver() // Uncomment this out if you're using ASP.NET SignalR (and only need Singleton or Transient lifetime services).
 				.Build();
 		}